How are your #FlushSmart skills?

 Au contraire mon frère… That is a Myth!

-Fact: An estimated $1 billion dollars is spent nationally each year to remove fatbergs from our nations 800,000 miles of sewer pipes.
+Fact: It’s estimated that hundreds of millions of dollars are spent each year to clean up fatbergs from our nation’s 800,000 miles of sewer pipes.

 - Since the pandemic started in 2020, there has been a 50% increase in sewer blockages.

 - 50% of sewer line blockages are caused by tree roots, trash, and other debris.

 Fact: According to the Environmental Protection Agency, 850 billion gallons of raw sewage is dumped into waterways across America every year.
 This is about the same amount of water the Mississippi River carries into the Gulf of Mexico annually.